hrbrmstr/statebins/README.md

 <!-- output: html_document -->

-statebins is an alternative to choropleth maps for USA States
+statebins - U.S. State Cartogram Heatmaps in R; an alternative to choropleth maps for USA States

 The following functions are implemented:

 -   `statebins` - creates "statebin" charts in the style of <http://bit.ly/statebins> - This version uses discrete `RColorBrewer` scales, binned by the "breaks" parameter.
 -   `statebins_continuous` - creates "statebin" charts in the style of <http://bit.ly/statebins> - This version uses a continuous scale based on `RColorBrewer` scales (passing in a 6 element `RColorBrewer` palette to `scale_fill_gradientn`).
+-   `statebins_manual` - creates "statebin" charts using manually specified colors in a column

 ### TODO